mattjmcnaughton/self-hosted/provisioning/roles/mattjmcnaughton.docker/README.md

 Role for installing Docker on a host.

-Long term, we might try and swap out Docker for containerd or cri-o... but probably not.
+Medium term, we might try and swap out Docker for podman, containerd or cri-o.

 ## Disclaimer